iabraham/bioe205/lectures/lec13/index.md

 **Solution:**
-Again the denominator is already factored for us and consists of a twice repeated linear terms and a single quadratic term.
-Therefore as per the table above we get that
+Again the denominator is already factored for us and consists of a twice repeated linear terms and a single quadratic term (why?).
+Therefore as per the table above we get that:

 \nonumber{$$
 \dfrac{s^2+15}{(s+3)^2(s^2-3)} = \dfrac{A_1}{s+3} + \dfrac{A_2}{(s+3)^2} +